berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 If dpy and drawable are the display and drawable for the call- ing thread's current context, glXSwapBuffers performs an implicit glFlush().
-Subsequent OpenGL commands can be issued immediately, but will not be executed until the bu er swapping has completed, typi- cally during vertical retrace of the display monitor.
+Subsequent OpenGL commands can be issued immediately, but will not be executed until the buffer swapping has completed, typi- cally during vertical retrace of the display monitor.

-If drawable is not a valid GLX drawable, glXSwapBu ers generates a GLXBadDrawable error.
+If drawable is not a valid GLX drawable, glXSwapBuffers generates a GLXBadDrawable error.
 If dpy and drawable are the display and draw- able associated with the calling thread's current context, and if drawable is a window that is no longer valid, a GLXBadCurrentWindow error is